Johnnie Mae Williams: Louisiana Serial Killer, Sean Gillis, On ‘Killing Fields’

 — The Lineup (@lineupweekly) August 10, 2015

-Ethan Reames, the-then 12-year-old little boy who found the body, will never forget that day.
+Ethan Reames, the-then 12-year-old little boy who found Williams; body, will never forget that day.
 It was a scene that will forever be etched into his mind because that was the day that he learned that the world could be a very cruel place.

 Killing Fields airs on Mondays at 10 p.m. on Investigation Discovery.
 American serial killers Herbert Mullin and Edmund Kemper were profiled in this Inquisitr article.